meilisearch/specifications/text/0096-auto-batching.md

 All `tasks` are linked to a specific `batchUid` field.
 This `batchUid` field permits to identify that several identical, consecutive tasks have been grouped in the same batch.

-Only consecutive `documentsAddition` and `documentsPartial` `tasks` for the same index can have a shared `batchUid` since the scheduler will be able to group them together.
+Only consecutive `documentAddition` and `documentPartial` `tasks` for the same index can have a shared `batchUid` since the scheduler will be able to group them together.
 This means that all `tasks` concerning other operations will also be part of a `batchUid` having only one task.
 This could be extended in the future by enhancing the scheduler capabilities.

 This is to avoid having multiple incompressible computation time by grouping them together to increase performance when applied to a maximum number of documents.